Facts and Figures

 Faculty, staff and students

-School of Medicine, Betty Irene Moore School of Nursing and Medical Center (Fiscal Year Ending June 30, 2015) Faculty and other academic personnel, full- and part-time 1,540 Residents and Fellows 879 Students 802 Staff, full- and part-time 10,302
+School of Medicine, Betty Irene Moore School of Nursing and Medical Center Faculty and other academic personnel, full- and part-time 1,479 Residents and Fellows 900 Students 884 Staff, full- and part-time 10,509

 - The UC Davis MIND Institute includes one of 15 Intellectual and Developmental Disabilities Research Centers funded through the Eunice Kennedy Shriver National Institute of Child Health and Human Development.

-Nearly 1,000 basic-science, translational and clinical research studies are underway, funded by federal and state governments; pharmaceutical and biotechnology industries; private foundations; and philanthropy.
+Nearly 1,000 studies are underway in basic-science, translational and clinical research areas, funded by federal and state governments, the pharmaceutical and biotechnology industries, private foundations and philanthropy.
 Some research strengths include: